 One quick note about tot-school, don’t let the word “school” throw you off.
 It is anything BUT sitting your toddler down at a desk to do “schoolwork.”
 Tot-school is simply providing intentional learning and hands-on activities for your toddlers to explore the world around them.

 Our Tot School Activity Ideas for Home

 Basic Shapes for Beginners – One of the things we will be using is my very own ebook, Basic Shapes for Beginners.
-In this ebook, I have set up 6 weeks worth of activities (30+ total) in an age appropriate, developmental sequence for learning pre-writing lines and shapes.
+In this ebook, I have set up 6 weeks worth of activities (30+ total) in an age-appropriate, developmental sequence for learning pre-writing lines and shapes.
 The first week is straight, vertical/horizontal lines.
 The second week is circle shapes and so on.
 It is designed for ages 2-5, so it is great for tot-school and preschool ages.
-It is also available in Kindle format and paperback.
+It is also available in paperback.

 The Preschool Journey – This ebook is by my blogging friend Angela at Teaching Mama.
 It gives you 26 weeks of ideas for teaching preschool at home.
 While it may be geared for your older toddlers, I will be looking through it to adapt some of the activities for Ellie’s age.

 Angela also has a new book, The Toddler Journey, which has some great activity ideas for this age as well.

 For Bible this year we will also be using the following resources that I am really excited about.